gsaujla15/azure-test1/README.md

-Java Servlet Login and Display
+Java Servlet Login and Display.
 --------------------

 Most web apps start with system Login and data Display.